DO YOU KNOW WHAT TO DO IF YOUR DOG GOT HIT BY A CAR?

 In class we demonstrate, and each practice performing treatments on a live animal.
 Maneuvering around a living, breathing, squirming animal allows us to identify and overcome the challenges that a real emergency may throw at us.

-Seating is limited to 8 people per class, and there are only 3 seats left.
-Register now to avoid disappointment!
+Seating is limited to 10 people per class, so register now to avoid disappointment!